15 Regionalised perinatal care

 15-18 How should the transfer of a patient from a clinic to a hospital be arranged?

 It is essential that the base hospital be contacted before the patient is transferred.
 The clinical problem and the required management must be discussed between the perinatal-care clinic staff and the hospital staff.
 Most patients who are transferred during the antenatal period do not need to get to hospital urgently and, therefore, do not need to be transported by ambulance.
 However, all patients transferred to hospital during labour will require ambulance transport.
 Usually the referring clinic or hospital will make the arrangements for transferring the patient.

 Always contact the referral hospital before transferring a patient.

 15-19 What can be done to make the transfer of a patient as safe as possible?

-Before an ill patient may be transferred from a primary maternal-care clinic to a hospital, both she and her fetus or newborn infant must first be stabilised.
+Before an ill patient may be transferred from a primary perinatal-care clinic to a hospital, both she and her fetus or newborn infant must first be stabilised.
 They will then be in the best possible condition to be moved and will have the best chance of arriving safely at the hospital.
-To achieve these objectives, the following must be done before the patient leaves the maternal-care clinic:
+To achieve these objectives, the following must be done before the patient leaves the perinatal-care clinic:

 - The patient and/or the fetus or newborn infant must be fully resuscitated.